cheuk209/tryme/README.md

 ### CICD Pipeline
 Now that I have a containerised application, I will use Github Actions to set up a CICD pipeline with automated tests, injection from Azure Secret Vault, and of course, build and deploy to Azure App Service.

+I did not set up proper branching strategy, so all of the changes are instantly merged into production.
+Clearly, in a production environment, I would have multiple environments with the correct branching strategies to support a CICD pipeline.

 ### KEY CONSIDERATION
 Now that I need to work with various Azure components, I must stress in a production environment, I would definitely use Infrastructure As Code tooling like Terraform to automate the creation of Azure resources.
 But after careful consideration and discussion with Arnaud, I think it would be best if I focus on code quality + deployment methods.
 Obviously, IaC is essential for long term scalability and maintainability in an actual production environment.

+### Cloud resource creation
+For each cloud service I used, I used best practice with their [naming convention](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
+I used a resource group to contain all the resources I will manage for this application.
+There will be a container registry to host my Docker images, a key vault to host my API key, and then finally my actual web app will be deployed using App Service.

+I began to authenticate Azure Web App for Github Actions, in order to generate deployment credentials.
+I created an active directory application, which is used as an identity to assign permissions for managing Azure resources.

 Documentation: